dekoza/mtgpl/docs/_sources/KHM.rst.txt

    I — Destroy target nonland permanent an opponent controls.

-   II — Search your library for a Forest card, put it onto the battlefield tapped, then shuffle your library.
+   II — Search your library for a Forest card, put it onto the battlefield tapped, then shuffle.

    III — Creatures you control gain deathtouch until end of turn.